art-in-mayur/ComputerVision_AccidentPrevention/README.md

 # Accident Prevention using Computer Vision

 Accident Prevention using Computer Vision is a project that aims to enhance road safety by detecting driver drowsiness or inattention through the use of computer vision techniques.
-The project focuses on detecting closed eyes for an extended period, which could indicate that the driver is not paying attention to the road.
 Upon detection, the system can trigger various safety measures such as applying breaks, alerting the driver, or stopping the vehicle.

 ## Table of Contents